VS

 Across all battles:

-Fans love the Nineteenth Amendment for its groundbreaking role in American democracy—granting women the right to vote.
-It symbolizes a major victory in the fight for gender equality and continues to inspire movements for rights and representation.
+Fans are really into the Nineteenth Amendment for its groundbreaking role in women's rights, granting women the right to vote.
+It's seen as a monumental step towards gender equality and is celebrated for empowering half the population.